hammal/cbadc/docs/source/auto_examples/b_general/plot_b_FIR_Filtering.rst

 -------------

-We can confirm the intuition from the previous section by considering a different number of filter taps for a given simulation.
-Firstly, we once more visit the decay of the filter coefficients and recognize that an SNR of around 100 dB (normalized spectrum), would need around K1=K2=180 filter taps or more.
+We can confirm the intuition from the previous section by considering different number of filter taps for a given control signal sequence.
+Firstly, we once more plot the decay of the filter coefficients and recognize that an SNR of around 100 dB (normalized spectrum), would need around K1=K2=180 filter taps or more.
 This is confirmed by simulation as the harmonics in the estimated spectrum disappear for larger number of